carpentries-incubator/hpc-intro/_extras/guide.md

 ---
 layout: page
-title: "Instructors' Guide"
+title: "Instructor Notes"
 permalink: /guide/
 ---

-The instructor's guide should provide additional discussion useful to instructors, but not appropriate for inclusion in the main lessons.
+The instructor notes should provide additional discussion useful to instructors, but not appropriate for inclusion in the main lessons.
 The following structure provides a consistent way for instructors to both prepare for a workshop and quickly find necessary information during a workshop.